AndyObtiva/glimmer_snake/README.md

 ----|---------|------
 ![glimmer-dsl-libui-mac-snake.png](/screenshots/glimmer-dsl-libui-mac-snake.png) ![glimmer-dsl-libui-mac-snake-game-over.png](/screenshots/glimmer-dsl-libui-mac-snake-game-over.png) | ![glimmer-dsl-libui-windows-snake.png](/screenshots/glimmer-dsl-libui-windows-snake.png) ![glimmer-dsl-libui-windows-snake-game-over.png](/screenshots/glimmer-dsl-libui-windows-snake-game-over.png) | ![glimmer-dsl-libui-linux-snake.png](/screenshots/glimmer-dsl-libui-linux-snake.png) ![glimmer-dsl-libui-linux-snake-game-over.png](/screenshots/glimmer-dsl-libui-linux-snake-game-over.png)

-The goal is for the green snake to eat the red apple and to survive for as long as possible.
-Every time it eats an apple, it grows by 1 block (the size of the apple).
+The goal of the game is for the green snake to eat the red apple and to survive for as long as possible.
+The snake always moves forward at a fixed speed.
+You can change the direction of the snake using arrow keys (Up is North, Right is East, Down is South, Left is West).
+Every time the snake eats an apple, it grows by 1 block (the size of the apple), and the apple regenerates somewhere else.
 If the snake hits its own body (especially after enlargement), it dies.
+Pressing the spacebar pauses/unpauses the game.

 The game remembers the highest score by storing in `~/.glimmer-snake`.
 You can delete that file if you want to reset the highest score.